 Time line

-T1= 3 weeks after JVET-C meeting = June, 23: To revise EE description and refine questions to be answered.
+T1= 3 weeks after JVET-C meeting = June 23: To revise EE description and refine questions to be answered.
 Questions should be discussed and agreed on JVET reflector.

 T2 = JEM3.0 SW release + 4 weeks: Integration of all tools into separate EE branch of JEM is completed and announced to JVET reflector.